OISF/suricata-verify/tests/ips-state-1/README.md

 ## Current Observations

-- HTTP response packets are being logged as dropped, however the transaction is logged suggesting the drop is only in logging only, but not actually occurring.

 - All the TLS packets apear to be getting dropped, but `flow.action` is never set to true.